Sophie's Journey Chapter 6

 “The spires,” Emma whispered, pointing toward the horizon where the jagged silhouette of the capital began to rise against the bruised purple of the twilight.
 “Mama, look.
 The giants’ fingers.”

 Thomas sat by the window, his nose pressed to the glass.
 He was seven years old, and this was the farthest he had ever been from the farm.
-He watched the buildings grow taller, the streets grow busier, the world grow bigger with every turn of the wheels.
+He watched the buildings grow taller, the streets grow busier, and the world grow bigger with every turn of the wheels.
 His eyes were wide.
 His mouth hung open.
 He had never seen so many people in one place.
 So many horses.
 So many carts.
 He turned to Sophie, his face lit with wonder, and she saw that for him, this was not an ending.
 It was a beginning.

 The carriage slowed.
 The wheels groaned against the cobblestones.
 The change in motion broke Otto's sleep.
 He opened his mouth and released a thin, shrill cry.
 It cut through the compartment's hush.